jniemann66/code-task/README.md

 The startup process for the back-end server incorporates a suite of tests before the service starts.
 All of the tests are expected to pass.
 Failure to pass all tests indicates a problem.

-Additionally, the test suite can be run at any time from the **flight-server** directory, by running the command:
+(Note: the test suite can be run at any time from the **flight-server** directory, by running the command:

 **npm test**

-However, it will not work if there is an instance of the back-end server already running, as a conflict will arise from both instances trying to bind to port 3000
+However, it will NOT work if there is an instance of the back-end server already running, as a conflict will arise from both instances trying to bind to port 3000)

 ## testing the app in a browser

-Once both the front-end server and back-end server are running, enter the address of the front-end server in your browser:
+Once both the back-end server is running, enter the address of the front-end server in your browser:

 **http://localhost:3000**